Egbert-Azure/TRS80M1/software/sidekick/README.md

 image.
 Statements about authorship and mechanism are read from these primary sources, not inferred.*

-> **Note on extraction:** early trsextract runs returned zero-filled copies of
-> `CHAINTST/JCL` and `NWD80V2/XLF` on this disk — the disk carries both live
-> (attr `0x10`) and superseded (attr `0x00`) directory slots for those names,
-> and the dead slots were being read.
-This is a trsextract directory-liveness
-> issue, tracked separately; the disk itself is intact.

 ---

 ## 1. What SideKick is